stackbuilders/blog-code/python/python-video-generation/code/Readme.md

 ```

 ### MacOS
-Using [Homebrew](https://brew.sh/) which provides pre-built binaries for Mac, type:
+Using [Homebrew][homebrew] which provides pre-built binaries for Mac, type:
 ```bash
 $ brew install imagemagick
 ```